imhotep/MapKit/README.md

 Uses *Apple Maps* on iOS and *Google Maps v2* on Android

 Currently only works/tested on Android and iOS.
-Requires Cordova 3.0+ (will not work on earlier versions without modifications).
+Requires Cordova 3.0+ (will not work on earlier versions without modifications). **It does not work with cordova or phonegap CLIs either**

 ![Cordova Map 1](http://i.imgur.com/Mf6oeXal.png)